Lumisilk/SwiftUIPresent/README.md

 #### Create your own style

-For guidance on crafting your own styles, refer to the built-in style implementations.
-Conform to `PresentationStyle` and provide your own view controller for presentation.
+To make your own styles, you need to know how to create custom Transition Animations and Presentations.
+Conform to `PresentationStyle` and provide the view controller that has your own `transitioningDelegate` implementation.

 ### Present UIViewController